|Birth: ||Dec. 26, 1807|

 I have read accounts of earlier wars, having had ancestors who served in the Revolutionary War, War of 1812, the Civil War and the War with Mexico.
 It makes me feel more patriotic to know that my family members have thus served our country and I think it is important to honor them and not forget their sacrifices.

 My family celebrates Memorial Day by decorating graves.
 Several times we've been involved in planning programs at the local cemetery honoring our veterans.
-We also participate in placing flags on veteran's graves.
+We also participate in placing over 300 flags on veteran's graves.

 Two years ago, we decided to go on a pioneer trek; the trail we took in Wyoming was part of a route the Mormon Battalion soldiers took in coming west to protect the United States in the War with Mexico.